Colin Kaepernick’s Collusion Lawsuit Will Continue, Arbitrator Tosses Motion To Dismiss

-Colin Kaepernick had an important victory today in his lawsuit versus the NFL.
+Colin Kaepernick won an important victory today in his lawsuit versus the NFL.
 TMZ reports that the motion to dismiss filed by the NFL attorneys was thrown out by the arbitrator.

 The NFL had filed legal documents stating that Kaepernick’s claims that owners colluded to keep him from being signed to a contract or playing in the league were completely baseless and that there was no supporting evidence to back up Kaepernick’s claims.
 Several NFL owners were deposed as part of the arbitration process.
 The arbitrator has thrown out the NFL’s request to dismiss, which means that now Kaepernick and the NFL will go to trial.